xoclonholdings/zebulon-hub/replit.md

 **✅ SINGLE PORT 5000 INTERFACE REQUIREMENT**
 - ✅ User requested removal of any interface not on port 5000
 - ✅ Only the unified server on port 5000 should be accessed
-- ✅ Vite development server on port 5173 should be ignored
+- ✅ All Vite development server references and port 5173 completely removed
 - ✅ All styling changes built and deployed to server/public/ directory
 - ✅ Login page updated to match approved design theme on port 5000